|

 These guidebooks are not as "chatty" as Cadogan, but are packed full

 of information.
-I use them for museums because they have very detailed
+A good resource for museums because they have very detailed

 descriptions of the art.